aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/knowledge-base/faqs/frequently-asked-questions/_index.md

 - Microsoft PowerPoint 2007-2013 SlideShow (PPSX)
 - Open Document Format presentations (ODP)
 ### **Exceptions**
-#### **Q: I get an exception when I try to load a PowerPoint 2007 (PPTX) presentation using Presentation class?**
-**A**: There is a separate set of classes under the Aspose.Slides.Pptx namespace for working with Microsoft PowerPoint 2007-2010 presentations.
 #### **Q: I am getting an OutOfMemory exception while importing a large PPT file with images to MemoryStream.
 Is there a limitation in Aspose.Slides regarding file size?**
 **A** : There is no specific formula for calculating the presentation size support by Aspose.Slides.
 There should be enough space to accommodate the whole presentation structure and images in the presentation.
 Normally, the images in the memory occupy more space than hard disk especially when there are effects on it as well.

 In general, Aspose.Slides for Python via .NET can easily handle presentation files around 300 MB on a server with 4 GB RAM.
 ### **Working with Slides**
 #### **Q: Can I change the size of the slides in a presentation?**
-**A** : You can use the SlideSize property exposed by the Presentation class to define the size of the slides in a presentation.
+**A** : You can use the slide_size property exposed by the Presentation class to define the size of the slides in a presentation.
 #### **Q: Is there a way to define slides of different size in a presentation?**
 **A**: Since the size of slides is defined at presentation level in Microsoft PowerPoint, there is no way to do this.
 #### **Q: Does Aspose.Slides for Python via .NET support previewing a slide before saving?**